Near-realtime Facial Animation by Deep 3D Simulation Super-Resolution: Related Work

 \subsection{3D super-resolution}

 Our framework shares the motivation (and also adopts the terminology) of \emph{super-resolution} approaches that operate in the domain of images.
-Super-resolution (SR) was initially introduced for 2D images with the objective of restoring high-resolution images from their low-resolution observations \citep{nasrollahi2014super}.
+Super-resolution (SR) was initially introduced for 2D images to restore high-resolution images from their low-resolution observations \citep{nasrollahi2014super}.
 SR for 3D shapes shares similar characteristics with several relevant research areas.

 \paragraph{\textbf{Surface reconstruction}} A closely related and widely studied area is a surface reconstruction from sampled points \citep{alexa2003computing}.
 Prior research can be classified into two groups: global and local methods.
 Global methods are more robust than local methods against noise and sparsity of the observations but at the cost of reconstruction accuracy, and vice versa.
-Global methods include, namely, the RBF \citep{carr2001reconstruction, turk2002modelling, ohtake20053d} and Poisson problem \citep{kazhdan2006poisson, kazhdan2013screened}.
+Global methods include, namely, the radial basis function (RBF) \citep{carr2001reconstruction, turk2002modelling, ohtake20053d} and Poisson problem \citep{kazhdan2006poisson, kazhdan2013screened}.
 On the other hand, local methods include MLS \citep{alexa2001point, alexa2003computing, fleishman2005robust}, fitting of piecewise functions \citep{ohtake2005sparse, nagai2009smoothing}, and construction of signed distance functions \citep{curless1996volumetric}.
 A comprehensive review of this topic can be found in \cite{berger2017survey}.

-\paragraph{\textbf{Point cloud upsampling}} Another widely studied area that resembles several aspects of our work is point cloud upsampling, which has been actively explored by both traditional and learning-based methods for many applications such as robotics, autonomous cars and rendering \citep{zhang2022point}.
+\paragraph{\textbf{Point cloud upsampling}} Another widely studied area that resembles several aspects of our work is point cloud upsampling, which has been actively explored by both traditional and learning-based methods for many applications such as robotics, autonomous cars, and rendering \citep{zhang2022point}.
 A pioneering approach is PU-Net \cite{yu2018pu} which operates on patches to learn per-point multi-level features and expands them through a multi-branch convolution network.
-Follow-up works include EC-Net \citep{yu2018ec}, 3PU \cite{yifan2019patch}, PU-GAN \cite{li2019pu}, PUGeo-Net \cite{qian2020pugeo}, PU-GCN \cite{qian2021pu}.
+Follow-up works include EC-Net \citep{yu2018ec}, 3PU \cite{yifan2019patch}, PU-GAN \cite{li2019pu}, PUGeo-Net \cite{qian2020pugeo}, and PU-GCN \cite{qian2021pu}.
 While all the previous works supported only a fixed integer ratio of upsampling, Meta-PU \cite{ye2021meta} pioneered in adapting to arbitrary non-integer upsampling ratios.